There’s going to be lots of smoke in the air.

 At least that’ll be the case Friday and Saturday at Jones Park in Osage City.

-“It’s the 13th annual Smoke in the Spring State Barbeque Championship Friday and Saturday, April 8 and 9, with a full slate of activities for everybody.
-But good eating of the most distinctive smelling gourmet will be the highlight for most,” announced Corey Linton, event coordinator, dedicated enthusiast and director of the Osage City Parks & Recreation, official sponsor.
+“It’s the 11th annual Smoke in the Spring State Barbeque Championship Friday and Saturday, April 11 and12, with a full slate of activities for everybody, but good eatin’ of the most distinctive smelling gourmet will be the highlight for most,” announced Corey Linton, event coordinator, dedicated enthusiast and director of the Osage City Parks & Rec, official sponsor.

-Smoke in the Spring is sanctioned by the Kansas City Barbecue Society (KCBS), and designated as a state championship offering more than $10,000 in prize money.
+Smoke in the Spring is sanctioned by the Kansas City Barbecue Society, and is designated as a state championship offering more than $10,000 in prize money.

 In addition to selection of grand and reserve grand champions, there’ll be winners in chicken, ribs, pork butt and brisket divisions.

-While barbecue is the feature, the Taste of Osage City offers the chance for everyone to get a taste of what’s cooking.
-“Everybody is invited to this special Friday evening sampling showcasing the barbecued meats from Smoke in the Spring, beginning at 5 o’clock,” Linton explained.
+While barbecue is the feature, the Taste of Osage City offers the chance for everyone to get a taste of what’s cookin’.
+“Everybody is invited to this special Friday evening sampling showcasing the barbecued meats from Smoke in the Spring,” Linton explained.

 Starting at 5 o’clock, selected teams will sell their barbecue with tickets available on site.
 There’ll also be music by Downward Spiral at the Osage City Parks & Rec Building starting at 8 o’clock.

 Additional attraction is the Fly-In at Osage City Airport both days with vintage, specialty, experiment and combat airplanes expected to be there.
 “Come out to the airport run way and view the planes,” Linton invited.

 The Cruis’n & Cook’n Auto Show is set for downtown Osage City on Saturday, and there’ll be a production of Peter Pan Junior Saturday evening at the high school auditorium.